 One significant milestone we are striving towards is to provide a unified visualization workflow to help design teams visualize and collaborate more efficiently and effectively.
 Today, we take one step closer to making this a reality with the initial release of Enscape to V-Ray compatibility with what we’re calling ‘the bridge’, now available with V-Ray 6 for SketchUp, Rhino, and Revit.

 Introducing Enscape compatibility with V-Ray

 Architects and designers can now easily connect their real-time design workflow in Enscape with the photorealistic rendering capabilities that V-Ray is renowned for.

-With V-Ray 6 for SketchUp and Rhino (and coming soon to Revit), it’s possible to transfer an Enscape scene to V-Ray, where further refinements can be made for even higher quality visualizations.
+With V-Ray 6 for SketchUp, Rhino, and Revit, it’s possible to transfer an Enscape scene to V-Ray, where further refinements can be made for even higher-quality visualizations.
 Nothing gets lost in translation, workflows are condensed, and designers can be confident that their designs will be illustrated as originally intended.

-There is no longer a need to duplicate work and start a scene from scratch; now visualization specialists can see Enscape materials, all compatible Enscape assets, and light sources within V-Ray.
+There is no longer a need to duplicate work and start a scene from scratch; now visualization specialists can see Enscape materials and all compatible Enscape assets within V-Ray.
 It’s then possible to edit and swap these Enscape elements for V-Ray and Cosmos assets, as well as superior materials, to produce the high-fidelity renderings that are often required in the final stages of the design process.

 V-Ray on the left.
 Enscape on the right.